corq/AllRetweetsBot/README.md

 # AllRetweetsBot
 A simple Python bot for Twitter that retweets specified words and/or hashtags, saves the tweets into the database and tweet weekly stastistics.
+As secondary function, it tweets the local weather report every several hours.

 ## Installation
 ### Requirements